JoshuaHenriques/cloud9-superstore-backend-demo/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This app is a replica of a real world store.* The theme of the project was inspired by the Netflix show Cloud9 Superstore.
-Great to fork to expand for your use case
+This app is a replica of a real world store.* Great to fork to expand for your use case

 #### Endpoints:
 ```